 We offer a 48 hour courtesy hold, no deposit required.
 Exceptions to this standard courtesy hold time are evaluated as to how many seats are still available and how close the actual travel date may be.

-You may make payments by mailing in a check, credit card, or online providing the full balance is paid 90 days prior to your trip.
+You can make online payments through the "Manage "Payments" link in your order confirmation.
+Payments may also be made by check, or by phone with a credit card.
+You may also make payments towards your balance prior to the final due date.
 We reserve the right to cancel your reservation if full payment is not collected by the due date.
 For payments over $10,000 and for large international payments, a check or wire transfer is preferred.

-Your initial deposit of $300 is non-refundable.
-Payment in full is due 90 days prior to trip departure and is also non-refundable.
+Your initial deposit is non-refundable.
+Payment in full is due 120 days prior to trip departure and is also non-refundable.

 Our cancellation policy applies in every instance and there will be no exceptions for any reason.
 Western River Expeditions will not issue any refund for arriving late or leaving a trip early whether voluntary or caused by other circumstances.
 Western River Expeditions is not responsible for any expenses incurred due to travel delays, flight cancellations, or illness.
 Western River Expeditions assumes no financial responsibility for personal injury, emergency evacuation, or personal equipment lost or damaged in any way.